sbis04/rapyd_checkout/README.md

       static String projectID = '6276341092e81e829ab0';
     }
     ```
+5. Create a Rapyd developer account.
+6. Get the Rapyd Sandbox API key and secret.
+7. Add them to the `secrets.dart` file and use them inside the Rapyd Flutter SDK.
-5. Run using the following command:
+8. Run using the following command:

    ```sh
    flutter run